ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/waiters.md

 ...
 ```

 We recommend to use `auto` instead of full type of waiter.
-In provided example waiter has `std::shared_ptr<ScEventWaiter<ScEventAfterGenerateConnector<ScType::EdgeAccessConstPosPerm>>>` type.
+In provided example waiter has `std::shared_ptr<ScEventWaiter<ScEventAfterGenerateConnector<ScType::ConstPermPosArc>>>` type.

 ### **Wait**